fbpx

 3. What truth might I be afraid of saying or living out loud?

-For example, my truth is, when I wrote this article, behind the curtain, movement was happening towards 3 new projects in my business.
-I had been frustrated that it all hadn’t been moving more quickly… but Spirit stepped in to slow things down so that I would have enough time to complete some very important time-consuming but absolutely necessary tasks.
-That slowdown gave me the time.
+For example, when I first wrote this article, movement was happening towards 3 new business projects.
+I had been frustrated that it all hadn’t been moving more quickly, but Spirit stepped in to slow things down for a reason: to give me enough time to complete some time-consuming but absolutely necessary tasks to do with finding my voice for those projects.

-Sometimes when you’re feeling a big block in your throat chakra or you’re having a hard time speaking your truth or birthing a creative project, it requires patience and a lot of self-compassion and self-care.
+Sometimes when you’re feeling a big block in your throat chakra or you’re having a hard time finding your voice in a certain situation, it requires patience and a lot of self-compassion and self-care to release that block and sound your voice.

 Love & Blessings,